 Winners of the James J. Whalen Memorial Multistage Amplifier Design Competition have been announced in the following categories and prizes:

-Most Unusual Circuit/Least Number of Parts ($250)- David
+Most Unusual Circuit/Least Number of Parts ($250)- David Marks

-Most Exceeded Design Parameters ($200 each)- Boris Yuditsky and
+Most Exceeded Design Parameters ($200 each)- Boris Yuditsky and Chris Adams

 Participation in the competition was open to all undergraduates enrolled in EE353 and EE311.
 Congratulations to our winners!